O. Henry: Life in Texas

 Porter's friend Richard Hall became Texas Land Commissioner and offered Porter a job.
-Porter started as a draftsman at the Texas General Land Office (GLO) on January 12, 1887, at a salary of $100 a month, drawing maps from surveys and fieldnotes.
+Porter started as a draftsman at the Texas General Land Office (GLO) on January 12, 1887, at a salary of $100 a month, drawing maps from surveys and field notes.
 The salary was enough to support his family, but he continued his contributions to magazines and newspapers.
 In the GLO building, he began developing characters and plots for such stories as "Georgia's Ruling" (1900), and "Buried Treasure" (1908).
 The castle-like building he worked in was woven into some of his tales such as "Bexar Scrip No. 2692" (1894).
 His job at the GLO was a political appointment by Hall.
 Hall ran for governor in the election of 1890 but lost.
 Porter resigned on January 21, 1891, the day after the new governor, Jim Hogg, was sworn in.

 The same year, Porter began working at the First National Bank of Austin as a teller and bookkeeper at the same salary he had made at the GLO.
 The bank was operated informally, and Porter was apparently careless in keeping his books and may have embezzled funds.
 In 1894, he was accused by the bank of embezzlement and lost his job but was not indicted at the time.

 He then worked full-time on his humorous weekly called The Rolling Stone, which he started while working at the bank.
 The Rolling Stone featured satire on life, people, and politics and included Porter's short stories and sketches.
 Although eventually reaching a top circulation of 1,500, The Rolling Stone failed in April 1895 because the paper never provided an adequate income.
 However, his writing and drawings had caught the attention of the editor at the Houston Post.

 Porter and his family moved to Houston in 1895, where he started writing for the Post.
 His salary was only $25 a month, but it rose steadily as his popularity increased.
 Porter gathered ideas for his column by loitering in hotel lobbies and observing and talking to people there.
 This was a technique he used throughout his writing career.

 While he was in Houston, federal auditors audited the First National Bank of Austin and found the embezzlement shortages that led to his firing.
 A federal indictment followed, and he was arrested on charges of embezzlement.